-When's the best time to visit Costa Rica's Caribbean coast?
+When is the best time to visit Costa Rica's Caribbean coast?

-It’s hot all year round (often over 30°C).
+it's hot all year round (often over 30°C).
 It rains here on and off all year round, with drier periods in Feb - Mar and Aug - Oct.
 Turtle watching season at Tortuguero is Mar - Oct.

 For more detailed information visit our When To Go section.

-Colón.
+The Colón is the main currency used on Costa Rica's Caribbean coast.
 Notes can be withdrawn from ATMs using a UK credit or debit card.
 You may have to authorise your bank first, and withdrawals may be limited to amounts lower than in the UK.
 US dollars cash can be exchanged in banks too.
 There are ATMs in Limón but not elsewhere along the coast.